strongloop/pm-load-test/README.md

 This is done in the form of:
  - random exits
- - high frequency log messages
+ - high frequency logging
+ - high volume logging
  - random delays
- - randomly blocking the event loop